netboynb/task-schedule/README.md

 # task-schedule
-use curator connect to zookeeper,and manage all the tasks in the synchronized and stateless
+use curator connect to zookeeper,and and use quartz to shedule all the tasks in the synchronized and stateless